odelaneau/shapeit5/docs/docs/tutorials/ukb_snp_array.md

 **IMPORTANT: For this tutorial, we work on the UK Biobank Research Analysis Platform (RAP).**

 ## Rationale
-Although designed to phase rare variants from sequencing data, SHAPEIT5 can also be used to phase common variant from SNP array technologies using **SHAPEIT5_phase_common** only.
-This can be done as a single job per chromosome for SNP arrays.
+Although designed to phase rare variants from sequencing data, SHAPEIT5 contains several tools and therefore can also be used to phase common variant only, for example from SNP array technologies.
+This can be done using a single tool: **SHAPEIT5_phase_common**.
+As the number of marker on a SNP array is much small than in WGS data, the phasing of SNP array can be done in a single job per chromosome.

+In this tutorial, we cover the phasing of the UK Biobank Axiom array across ~500k individuals on the UKB RAP platform.